mui/material-ui/docs/pages/blog/2021-developer-survey-results.md

 To push our mission as much as we believe it's possible, we needed to introduce a way to capture more value.
 [Open-core](https://en.wikipedia.org/wiki/Open-core_model) allows us to still offer an MIT licensed (free) version of the MUI X components while charging for additional features that require more attention (including support).

-It’s still the early days of MUI X, though.
+It’s still early days for MUI X, though.
 We introduced it at the end of 2020 and have been iterating not only on the components but on the model itself.

 We still have a lot more ground to cover — only ~0.1% of our developer community has been convinced to upgrade to the paid Pro plan so far.